Bis(monoacylglycero)phosphate

 1. Structure and Occurrence

-The stereochemical configuration of bis(monoacylglycero)phosphate differs from that of all other animal glycero-phospholipids in that the phosphodiester moiety is linked only to positions sn-1 and sn-1′ of glycerol, rather than to positions sn-3 and sn-3′.
+The stereochemical configuration of bis(monoacylglycero)phosphate differs from that of all other animal glycero-phospholipids in that the phosphodiester moiety is linked only to positions sn-1 and sn-1′ of glycerol, rather than to positions sn-3 and sn-3′, while the fatty acids are linked to the sn-2-positions (2,2'-BMP).
 This has been established by many methods, including confirmation by 1H NMR spectroscopy with chiral shift reagents.

-Although there has been a school of thought to the effect that the fatty acids are esterified to position sn-2 and sn-2′ in the native molecule with the latter structure undergoing rapid acyl migration when subjected to most extraction and isolation procedures, biosynthetic studies now suggest that this is unlikely.
-However, there is one report that he 2,2′-dioleoyl form rather than the more stable sn‑3,3′‑isomer is essential for the function of BMP in cholesterol metabolism in lysosomes.
+Although there has been a school of thought to the effect that the fatty acids are esterified to position sn-1 and sn-1′ in the native molecule with the latter structure undergoing rapid acyl migration when subjected to most extraction and isolation procedures, biosynthetic studies now suggest that this is unlikely.
+There is a confirmatory report that the 2,2′-dioleoyl form rather than the more stable sn‑3,3′‑isomer is essential for the function of BMP in cholesterol metabolism in lysosomes.

 BMP is usually a rather minor component of animal tissues (~1-2%), but it is highly enriched in the lysosomal membranes of liver and other tissues, where it can amount to 15% or more of the phospholipids, and it is now recognized as a marker for this organelle.
 Cellular constituents, including excess nutrients, growth factors and foreign antigens, are captured by receptors on the cell surface, such as the mannose-6-phosphate receptor, for uptake and delivery to an intermediate heterogeneous set of organelles known as endosomes, which act as a kind of sorting station where the receptors are recycled before the hydrolases and other materials are directed to the lysosomes, the digestive organelles of the cell enriched in hydrolytic enzymes at an acidic pH (4.6 to 5).
 There, the hydrolases are activated, and the unwanted materials are digested.
 It is the internal membranes of mature or ‘late’ endosomes and lysosomes that contain bis(monacylglycero)phosphate, where it amounts to as much as 70% of the phospholipids or 11% of the phospholipids of some macrophage/microglial cell lines, reflecting the increased endo-lysosomal capacity of these cells.

 Whatever the positions of the fatty acids on the glycerol molecule, their compositions can be distinctive with 18:1(n-9) and 18:2(n-6) and/or 20:4 and 22:6(n‑3) being abundant, although this is highly dependent on the tissue, cell type or organelle (see Table 1).
 For example, the testis lipid contains more than 70% 22:5(n‑6), and to my knowledge, no other natural lipid contains so much of this fatty acid.
 Lung alveolar macrophages contain BMP with mainly C18 fatty acids, and baby hamster kidney (BHK) fibroblast cells are very different in that they contain BMP with more than 80% of oleate.
 In contrast, the metabolically important lipid isolated from rat liver lysosomes specifically contains almost 70% 22:6(n-3).
-Such unusual compositions must confer distinctive properties in membranes and suggest quite special functions, most of which have yet to be revealed.
+Such unusual compositions must confer distinctive properties in membranes and suggest quite special functions, most of which have yet to be revealed, but it would be of value to see new data from the improved separation technologies now available (molecular species data cannot easily be tabulated).
 In plasma, the lipid is found at trace levels only where it is associated both with the lipoprotein fractions (40%) and the lipoprotein-deficient compartment (60%).

 Table 1.
 Fatty acid composition (wt% of the total) of bis(monoacylglycero)phosphate from various tissues.

-Fatty acid Rat liver lysosomes Human liver Rabbit lung macrophages Rat uterine stromal cells Rat testis BHK cells
+Fatty acid Rat liver lysosomes Human liver THP-1 macrophages Rat uterine stromal cells Rat testis BHK cells

 22:4 6 5